JGIBristol/digital-chemistry-checklist/content/perspective_article.md

 Otherwise, it's likely that this information is lost, or collected in a lab book, which may not be digital.

 #### 4. Context
-By default, it's likely that this information is collected in a lab book (which may not be digital).
+By default, it's likely that information about the context of the experiment (where this run of the experiment fits into a larger experimental design for example) is collected in a lab book (which may not be digital).
-If users submit jobs to the robot (which is operated by a technician), then it may not be the lab book of the person who is running the experiment - the experiment owner might not know who is operating the machine and vice versa.
+If users submit jobs to the robot, then it may not be the lab book of the person who is running the experiment (perhaps a technician).
+The experiment owner might not know who is operating the machine and vice versa.

 #### 5. Machine run log
 At a minimum the robot will output some information about what time it ran, what it did, and whether it's attempts were successful (i.e. the robot did not need to stop for some reason).
 More sophisticated technology might include information about the machine environment, e.g. if you told it to heat up a chemical to X degrees, what temperature did it actually reach inside the machine?

-Similarly to (2), this information may be in a proprietary format.
+Similarly to {ref}`(2)<2-robot-instructions>`, this information may be in a proprietary format.

 #### 6. Output chemicals
 Chemical synthesis robots create physical chemicals.
-These could come out of the machine in different locations or at different times, which may not be recorded.
+These could come out of the machine in different locations or at different times, which may not be recorded by default.
 They could be labelled as a batch or individually by the user, and there may not be a set naming convention.

 After leaving the machine, they are likely to undergo downstream analysis (e.g. NMR), which will be different depending on the lab and it's facilities.
 These machines may have existing data storage mechanisms that may not yet mesh with one another, or be stored in the same place.

-#### The big picture
+### The starting point: summary
 We've looked at several data types that will exist in any chemical synthesis scenario, and how they might be stored "by default".
 In a worst case scenario, these different data sources may:
 - Not exist in a digital format
 - Contain errors (e.g. typos) due to being written into spreadsheets or databases by hand without data validation.
 - Be stored somewhere that will no longer be available in the future (for example when staff leave the group).
 - Exist in a proprietary format that it is difficult to extract data from for use in other analyses
 - Be disconnected from one another (and other possible sources of data linkage) and may not have contain identifiers which allow it to be connected easily.

-In the next section, we'll look at what a best case scenario might look like, and then: how we can get there.

 ## The end goal
+Now let's look at what a best case scenario might look like, and then: how we can get there.

 Ideally, the process of setting up and running the chemical synthesis robot should result in a well-linked, searchable, database with minimal manual effort.
 The database should include information from all six sources of data mentioned above.
 As well as all of the data created inside the lab, the database could also link to knowledge created outside of it, for example the literature, or national databases of interest.